 Prevent possible venous thrombosis in the last period or during delivery

-During pregnancy, placental hormones cause changes in the blood, making it denser.
+During pregnancy, placental hormones cause changes in the blood, making it thicker.
 This change may seem illogical and we do not understand why our circulation worsens during gestation, but it is the way the body prepares for delivery, preventing bleeding problems.

-Contraindications of pressotherapy during pregnancy
+Contraindications of Compression Therapy during pregnancy

 - Avoid undergoing this treatment during the first 12 weeks.